Characterization of Time Delay Interferometry combinations for the LISA instrument noise: Conclusion

-However, as already discussed in \cite{Vallisneri:2005, Muratore_2020,muratore2021time}, other combinations might have practical advantages: some, such as $C_6^{16}$,$C_7^{16}$,$C_8^{16}$, $C_{21}^{16}$ and $C_{22}^{16}$, use just 4 out of the full 6 laser links, such that they are unaffected in case of a loss of one or two inter-satellite links.
-Others, such as the Michelson-like combinations $C_1^{16}$, $C_{4}^{16}$ and $C_{5}^{16}$, use just 4 inter-satellite links and in addition just 2 constellation arms, thus they remain available in case of a complete failure of one of the LISA arms.\\ Moreover, as we illustrated in \cref{fig:algebraic-demo}, the typical singularities present in the transfer function of all second generation TDI variables appear at different frequencies for the different combinations.
-This might allow some combinations to be more favourable for detecting signals close to the singular frequencies of other variables.\\ In particular, another possible set of combinations we found are $C^{16}_{28}$ and the cyclic permutations of $C^{16}_{24}$, for which these singularities appear outside the LISA band.
-On the other hand, the small delay differences appearing in them might cause numerical instabilities.
-The next best option in terms of number of in-band zeros would be the set of $C^{12}_{2}$, its cyclic permutations and $C^{12}_{3}$.\\
+However, as already discussed in \cite{Vallisneri:2005, Muratore_2020,muratore2021time}, other combinations might have practical advantages: some, such as the Relay-like variables $C_6^{16}$,$C_7^{16}$,$C_8^{16}$, or the Monitor-like variables $C_{21}^{16}$ and $C_{22}^{16}$, use just 4 out of the full 6 laser links, such that they are unaffected in case of a loss of one or two inter-satellite links.
+Others, such as the Michelson-like combinations $C_1^{16}$, $C_{4}^{16}$ and $C_{5}^{16}$, use just 4 inter-satellite links and in addition just 2 constellation arms, thus they remain available in case of a complete failure of one of the LISA arms.\\ Moreover, as we illustrated in \cref{fig:alpha-demo}, the typical singularities present in the transfer function of all second generation TDI variables appear at different frequencies for the different combinations.
+This might allow simplified data analysis pipelines for some combinations which lack zeros inside the main LISA band.
+In particular, one such set of combinations we found are $C^{12}_{2}$, its cyclic permutations, and $C^{12}_{3}$.

+Special mention should be given to the combinations $C^{16}_{4}$, $C^{16}_{24}$, and $C^{16}_{28}$, which are exactly vanishing under the assumption of equal arms, and completely lack additional zeros below \SI{1}{\hertz} when realistic orbits are considered.
+Despite this interesting property, they show to be unstable under changes in the orbital dynamics, such that we are hesitant to recommend their use for most data analysis purposes.